liroliro/vf-dds-vanilla/README.md

 - In the examples (`src/examples`) folder, you can find example of how the components are used, with attached HTML-files.
 - Fonts are stored at `src/fonts`.
 - Some global variables can be found in `src/style/style.scss`.

+### Compiling CSS

+We write the styling for the site using SCSS but we compile it using `node-sass`.
+We have two different scripts located at `./scripts` which compile category and component specific SCSS.
+You can also use the `yarn build-sass` to compile all SCSS to a massive file, in case you would want that.

+### Adding new components

+Most components in this library contains mostly css and some JavaScript.
+In case a new component gets added you should:

+- Add a scss-file in to the correct map, i.e. `src/components/style/modules/component_name.scss`, which contains the styling
+- Add a js-file (in case it´s needed) to the right folder i.e. `src/components/modules/component_name.js`
+- Add in to category-named file as a @use.
+- Add it to scss-scripts, to be able to compile